-I am usually quite reticent when it comes to seafood but, believe me, gambas ajillo in Spain are simply delicious!
-Whether served as tapas or as a main dish, garlic prawns are very quick and easy to prepare: take some fresh prawns, cook them in a little olive oil with garlic and chili flakes and in about 10 minutes you’ll have one of the tastiest meals on your table.
+I am usually quite reticent when it comes to seafood, but believe me, gambas ajillo in Spain are simply delicious!
+Whether served as tapas or as a main dish, garlic prawns are very quick and easy to prepare: take some fresh prawns, cook them in a little olive oil with garlic and chili flakes, and, in about 10 minutes, you’ll have one of the tastiest meals on your table.
 Buen provecho!

 Queso Manchego (Spanish Sheep Cheese)

-Queso Manchego, also named The Cheese of Don Quixote due to the fact that Cervantes mentioned it in the legendary “Don Quixote of la Mancha” is a very tasteful cheese made of sheep’s milk.
-The original Queso Manchego is exclusively prepared in La Mancha region from a specific sheep’s breed called “Manchega” but it can also be consumed all over Spain.
-I was lucky to try it in Madrid and I can say that its intense flavor has totally impressed me from the very first moment.
+Queso Manchego, also known as “The Cheese of Don Quixote“ due to the fact that Cervantes mentioned it in the legendary “Don Quixote of la Mancha”, is a very tasty cheese made of sheep milk.
+The original Manchego cheese is exclusively prepared in La Mancha region from a specific sheep breed called “Manchega”, but, lucky for us, it can be consumed all over Spain.
+I was lucky to try it in Madrid, and I can say that its wonderful intense flavor has totally impressed me from the very first bite.
 Amazing!

-Hamon Iberico in Madrid
+Jamon Iberico in Madrid

-I would say that one thing that I mostly loved in Spain were those crowded long bars above which were hanging, instead of chandeliers, some huge chunks of “hamon”.
-So surprising at first sight and yet so original and pleasant!
-It was wonderful to have a drink while the bartender was cutting me a slice of the incredible ham.
-A great authentic experience that everyone should try while in Spain!
+I would say that one of the things that impressed me the most in Spain were those crowded long bars above which were hanging, instead of chandeliers, some huge chunks of jamon.
+So surprising at first sight, and yet so familiar after a week or two of bar hopping through Madrid!

-Grilled Fish on the beach in Marbella
+Grilled Fish on the Beach in Marbella

-In the end, I have to mention that each meal I served in Spain, in any area of the country and any of its islands, began with a traditional introduction – usually bread (toasted or not, black or white), a bowl of green marinated olives (sometimes accompanied by marinated little onions), and the well-known aioli (sometimes replaced with butter).
-These being said, I hope my article will help you to flavor a bit your Spanish experience!
+In the end, I would like to mention that each meal I’ve served in Spain, in any area of the country and any of its beautiful islands, began with a traditional introduction – usually consisting of bread (toasted or not, black or white), a bowl of green marinated olives (sometimes accompanied by marinated little onions), and the ubiquitous alioli (sometimes replaced with butter).